TaliesinDS/STL-manager/scripts/README.md

 # Scripts README

 This document describes the helper scripts in `scripts/`, their purpose, inputs/outputs, and safe usage patterns.
-The scripts are organized into stages: scan/tokenize, ingest/load, normalize/compare, hashing/inspection, and diagnostics/fixers.
+Scripts are organized by stage folders described in `docs/SCRIPTS_ORGANIZATION.md`.
 Most scripts default to dry-run behavior and require `--apply` (and sometimes `--force`) to write changes to the database.

 ## Key environment